vitoTomas/Libsic/README.md

 To kill a container instance one needs to send a message to ECO so it can notify ICO it can die.
 All of this is done using the library interface.

-When starting new processes in the existing container instance, namespace properties are copied from ICO.
+When starting a new processes in the existing container instance, namespace properties are copied from ICO.
 This is done through PID file descriptor(s).
 Container(s) must be instanced correctly before new processes are created.

+Requires root privileges.

 > [!CAUTION]
 > Killing ICO without following library defined protocol can lead to an